jmalenko/www.jaro.cz/it-education.md

 Recommended age: ~8

 There are some tips:
+- [CS Unplugged](https://csunplugged.org/en/) ([older version](https://classic.csunplugged.org/activities/), [printables](https://csunplugged.org/en/resources/)) – A collection of learning activities to teach Computer Science through engaging games and puzzles that use cards, string, crayons and lots of running around.
+Each activity has a PDF with full instructions and worksheets.

+There are some areas of Computer Science thats are suitable for kids:
 - Sorting – includes: arrays, introduction to complexity, recursion (quicksort)
 - Shortest path - graphs
 - Combinatorics